 Below are the foundational worksheets every therapist should have ready.

 ⭐ 1.
-Group Check-In Sheet
+Group Check-In Sheet (ready to use)

 A simple, grounding worksheet including: